Clyybber/cpsdoc/README.md

 ## TL;DR

-(If you have only 1 minutes to spare, read this section only and ignore the rest of this document)
+(If you have only 1 minute to spare, read this section only and ignore the rest of this document)

-*Nim-CPS is* a small library that can do only one simple thing: It basically performs a transformation on Nim functions:
+*Nim-CPS* is a small library that can do only one simple thing: It basically performs a transformation on Nim functions:

 - It cuts one big "linear" function into smaller functions.